Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: Encoding Existing Measures

 where $\tau$ denotes a decision threshold.
 Counterfactual outputs will then be any $\bm{z} \sim \mathcal{D}$ such that $c^*(\bm{z}) = 1$. \end{prop}

 \paragraph{Probabilities of causation.} Our framework can describe \citet{Pearl2000}'s aforementioned probabilities of causation, however in this case $\mathcal{D}$ must be constructed with care.

 \begin{prop} Consider the bivariate Boolean setting, as in Sect.~\ref{sec:nec_suf}.
 We have two counterfactual distributions: an input space $\mathcal{I}$, in which we observe $x, y$ but intervene to set $X = x'$; and a reference space $\mathcal{R}$, in which we observe $x', y'$ but intervene to set $X = x$.
 Let $\mathcal{D}$ denote a uniform mixture over both spaces, and let auxiliary variable $W$ tag each sample with a label indicating whether it comes from the original ($W = 1$) or contrastive ($W = 0$) counterfactual space.
 Define $c(\bm{z}) = w$.
 Then we have $\texttt{suf}(x, y) = PS(c, y)$ and $\texttt{nec}(x, y) = PS(1 - c, y')$. \end{prop} In other words, we regard Pearl's notion of necessity as \emph{sufficiency of the negated factor for the alternative outcome}.
 By contrast, \citet{Pearl2000} has no analogue for our probability of necessity.
 This is true of any measure that defines sufficiency and necessity via inverse, rather than converse probabilities.
-Whereas we can recover all four explanatory measures, corresponding to the classical definitions and their contrapositive forms, definitions that prohibit conditioning on outcomes are constrained.
+While conditioning on the same variable(s) for both measures may have some intuitive appeal, it comes at a cost to expressive power.
+Whereas our framework can recover all four explanatory measures, corresponding to the classical definitions and their contrapositive forms, definitions that merely negate instead of transpose the antecedent and consequent are limited to just two.

 \begin{remark} We have assumed that factors and outcomes are Boolean throughout.
-Results can be extended to probabilistic versions of either or both variables, so long as $c(\bm{Z})~ \indep ~Y~|~\bm{Z}$.
-This conditional independence holds whenever $\bm{W}~ \indep ~Y~|~\bm{X}$, which is true for all cases we consider.
-However, we defend the Boolean assumption on the grounds that it is (a) well motivated by contrastivist epistemologies \citep{Kahneman1986, lipton_1990, Blaauw2013} and (b) not especially restrictive, given that partitions of arbitrary complexity may be defined over $\bm{Z}$ and $Y$. \end{remark}
+Our results can be extended to continuous versions of either or both variables, so long as $c(\bm{Z})~ \indep ~Y~|~\bm{Z}$.
+This conditional independence holds whenever $\bm{W}~ \indep ~Y~|~\bm{X}$, which is true by construction since $f(\bm{z}) := f(\bm{x})$.
+However, we defend the Boolean assumption on the grounds that it is well motivated by contrastivist epistemologies \citep{Kahneman1986, lipton_1990, Blaauw2013} and not especially restrictive, given that partitions of arbitrary complexity may be defined over $\bm{Z}$ and $Y$. \end{remark}